ABSTRACT SUBMISSION PERIOD (DECEMBER 3, 2021 - JANUARY 7 AT NOON)

 - Graduate Students

-Our team cannot accept any abstracts or abstract changes after 12:00pm on Monday, January 11, 2021.
-The process for our team to review, organize, and publish the abstracts takes several weeks and each change after the application closes requires a manual change in all of the REI Week materials.
+Our team cannot accept any abstracts or abstract changes after 12:00pm on Friday, January 7, 2022.
+The process for our team to review, organize and publish the abstracts takes several weeks and each change after the application closes requires a manual change in all of the REI Week materials.
 For this reason, we cannot make any exceptions.

 All abstracts will be scored by a panel of judges and first authors of the highest scored abstracts will be asked to present and participate as part of a virtual research huddle.
 Detailed information on this new format will be shared in the near future.